- After You Register Your Team

 Here you will find the links to all of the VUL’s active field permits that you can download to your phone to show any groups that are disputing your access to the fields.

 Please note that some of our permits are VERY big and contain 100s of bookings, so give yourself time and space to find them.
+You can also now search for keywords in the permits to more quickly find your specific booking.

 At the field you and your team are representing the sport of Ultimate and the VUL: